 BCAA aminos powders differ from other amino acids because they have a branched structure and are the only amino acids that are broken down in skeletal muscle.
 They're considered essential because you must consume them through your diet.

-BCAAs are unique within the family of essential amino acids in that they themselves make up at least one-third of the amino acids found in lean muscle tissue.1 Within your muscle, they work together to help repair damaged muscle proteins, which is important in order to build and grow high quality muscle tissue, especially following exercise.
-Leucine itself is actually one of the main drivers of muscle protein synthesis.
+BCAAs are unique within the family of calcium l aspartate acid in that they themselves make up at least one-third of the amino acids found in lean muscle tissue.1 Within your muscle, they work together to help repair damaged muscle proteins, which is important in order to build and grow high quality muscle tissue, especially following exercise.
+Magnesium acetyl taurinate itself is actually one of the main drivers of muscle protein synthesis.

 Athletes and gym-goers commonly take BCAA supplements to enhance performance, reduce soreness, and prevent muscle fatigue.